alessndro/calm/README.md

 ### Built With

-* React: At the core of Mindscribe is React, a JavaScript library for building user interfaces.
+* React: At the core of Calm is React, a JavaScript library for building user interfaces.
 React allows for the creation of dynamic and responsive web applications with its component-based architecture.

-* React Router: Mindscribe uses React Router to enable smooth navigation.
+* React Router: Calm uses React Router to enable smooth navigation.
 It provides the ability to create multiple views and routes within a single-page application, enhancing user experience.

-* OpenAI API: Mindscribe integrates the OpenAI API to deliver text summarization and generate practice questions.
-OpenAI's AI models extract key information and create educational content, enhancing the learning experience.
+* OpenAI API: Calm integrates the OpenAI API to deliver custom feedback.
+OpenAI's AI models extract key information and create educational feedback and interaction, enhancing the learning experience.

-* RapidAPI: To streamline the summarization process, Mindscribe makes use of RapidAPI, a platform that connects developers with a wide range of APIs.
-RapidAPI facilitates the quick development and integration of third-party services and data sources.

 * Netlify: Netlify was used for hosting the website.
 Furthermore, to hide my API keys I made use of severless function and environment variables, which are both part of netlify's features.

-* Additional Libraries: Mindscribe relies on additional libraries and functions to optimize its features.
+* Additional Libraries: Calm relies on additional libraries and functions to optimize its features.
 For instance, Firebase is employed for user authentication and Firestore for database management, ensuring secure user interactions and data storage.
 Various other libraries and functions work together to enhance Mindscribe's overall efficiency and effectiveness.

 [![React][React.js]][React-url]